• 4,000 firms

 “So actually, the people that need the most training are the employers, owners of the businesses and clients of the BPOs because there are some subtleties and nuances they have to get used to, to get the best out of their teams.”

-In the past, a sentiment among old-timers was that working with foreigners fell under ‘colonial mentality.’
-This was especially true among those who lived through the Second World War.
+In the past, some old-timers saw work with foreigners as a “colonial mentality.”
+This was more common among those who lived through the Second World War.

-Today, that has changed.
-At its core, it is the opportunity to make a decent living that is the driving force.
+Today, that view has changed.
+At its core, the drive is the chance to earn a decent living.

 “… A fun thing about it is you get to work with people overseas, and you compare how they work with your current work setup,” Gerrard explains.
 “Getting to work with people overseas will teach you a lot.”

-By outsourcing to the Philippines, companies are tapping not only into the skilled workforce but also very competitive ones too.
+By outsourcing to the Philippines, firms tap into a skilled and very competitive workforce.

 Putting it all together